MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`AppCmdCommands`** - **Additional AppCmd.exe Commands**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Additional AppCmd.exe commands to set website or application pool properties.
-For more than one command use line separator, e.g., <br/> list apppools <br/> list sites.
+Specifies additional `AppCmd.exe` commands to set the website or application pool properties.
+For more than one command, use a line separator.
+For example:
+\<list app pools\>
+\<list sites\>
 <!-- :::editable-content-end::: -->
 <br>